Severn Bridge Railway: Severn Bridge Railway

 on the traffic of the immediate district as the undoubted justification for the line, and believed that it alone would be quite adequate to provide a remunerative dividend on the cost of the undertaking; but at the same time they could not ignore the prospects of the exceptional returns which they believed would result from the accommodation of through traffic.

-After several days in Parliamentary Committee, during which the bridge was modified to increase the span of the bridge sections so as to reduce the propensity to silt, the Bill received the Royal Assent on 18 July 1872.
+After several days in parliamentary committee, during which the bridge was modified to increase the span of the bridge sections so as to reduce the propensity to silt, the bill received royal assent as the Severn Bridge Railway Act 1872 (35 & 36 Vict. c. cix) on 18 July 1872.
 It was to build from Lydney, making junctions there with the GWR and the Severn and Wye Railway, to the planned Sharpness branch of the Midland Railway at Sharpness itself.
 The authorised capital was £225,000.

 The previous month, on 27 June 1872, the Severn Tunnel Railway had been authorised to build from near Caldicot to near Pilning on the Bristol and South Wales Union line.

 Getting subscriptions and construction

 The estimated cost of construction of the Severn Bridge Railway was £227,973.
-The new Company held its first shareholders' meeting on 31 August 1872.
+The new company held its first shareholders' meeting on 31 August 1872.
 It was declared that amicable relations were intended with the Great Western Railway and the Midland Railway, but that the GWR had remained aloof.
 The hoped-for amicable relations of course meant financial support.
 The Midland Railway saw that the bridge would give them access to the Forest of Dean mineral sites, and agreed to subscribe £50,000.
 The GWR was supporting the newly authorised Severn Tunnel project; moreover the GWR had a monopoly of access to the Forest of Dean's mineral resources; that monopoly would be lost when the bridge was built.

 The GWR challenged the Midland's subscription of £50,000 as being ultra vires, but arbitration led to its approval.
 The Gloucester and Berkeley Canal (later known as the Gloucester and Sharpness Canal, subscribed £50,000 and the Severn and Wye Railway £25,000.

 The bridge construction contract was let to the Hamilton Windsor Iron Works of Liverpool in March 1875, in the amount of £190,000, and Vickers and Cook of London were awarded the railway works contract, valued at £90,000.
-T E Harrison was the engineer.
+T. E. Harrison was the engineer.

 The bridge was to consist of 21 wrought iron bowstring girder spans, with an additional swing bridge at the eastern end crossing the Gloucester and Sharpness Canal, which ran broadly parallel to the River.
 There was a 12-arch masonry viaduct approaching the bridge at the western side, and two such arches at the eastern side.

 The Sharpness branch of the Midland Railway opened on 2 August 1875 to goods traffic, and to passengers on 1 August 1876.